unifdef - selectively remove C preprocessor conditionals

 The unifdef utility selectively processes conditional C preprocessor #if and #ifdef directives.
 It removes from a file both the directives and the additional text that they delimit, while otherwise leaving the file alone.

-It is useful for avoiding distractions when studying code that uses #ifdef heavily for portability (the original motivation was xterm's pty handling code), or as a lightweight preprocessor to strip out internal routines from a public header (the Linux kernel uses unifdef to strip out #ifdef __KERNEL__ sections from the headers it exports to userland).
+It is useful for avoiding distractions when studying code that uses #ifdef heavily for portability: my original motivation was to understand xterm's pty handling code.
+It can be used as a lightweight preprocessor; for example the Linux kernel uses unifdef to strip out #ifdef __KERNEL__ sections from the headers it exports to userland.
+You can use unifdef with languages other than C; for example UIT, a publisher in Cambridge where I live, uses unifdef with LaTeX.

 unifdef was written by Tony Finch <dot@dotat.at>